The-LainOS-Project/LainOS/readme.md

-# ¡Welcome to LainOS Project!
+# Welcome to LainOS!
-# LainOS has moved to GitlaB: https://GitLab.com/lainos
+# LainOS has moved to GitLaB: https://GitLab.com/lainos

 **LainOS** is a community-driven Linux distribution based on Arch Linux, inspired by Serial Experiments Lain.
 Created by developers from the SEL community.
-Project Lead: Grayson Giles (@amnesia1337), this project aims to deliver a lightweight yet powerful OS tailored for developers, tinkerers, and privacy-conscious users.
+Project Lead: Grayson Giles (@amnesia1337), this project aims to deliver a lightweight yet powerful OS tailored for developers, tinkerers, hoobyists, and privacy-conscious users.

 ##  Download